MDMC.trajectory_analysis package

 CompactTrajectory

-Create another CompactTrajectory, containing only the frames with the time values equal to or larger than the start parameter, and smaller than the end parameter.
-If only one time value is given, the function will create a CompactTrajectory with a single time step equal to start, or raise and error if start is not an element of the time array.
+If only one time value is given, the function will create a CompactTrajectory with a single time step equal to start, or raise an error if start is not an element of the time array.

 Parameters:

-• start (float) – The start time for filtering the Trajectory
+• start (float) – The start time for filtering the Trajectory.

 Returns: